christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * A lot of the newer articles mention doing an ablation study - something I should add to performance measures?
 * Feedback on updated columns as questions
-* A small thing, which date to use for the weekly markdowns?
 * get article about performance measures we spoke about last week

 #### Any other topics